 Effects of hydrated silica on environmental and human health

-Silicon dioxide does not pose a threat to human health as long as it is used in appropriate amounts and occurs as sand, quartz, or other natural forms.
-Although there are no known effects of hydrated silica on human health at low environmental doses.
+Silicon dioxide does not threaten human health as long as it is used appropriately and occurs as sand, quartz, or other natural forms.
+However, there are no known effects of hydrated silica on human health at low environmental doses.

 Silica dust may cause respiratory problems such as silicosis.
 Silicosis refers to lung diseases caused by breathing in dust containing crystalline silica.
-The main cause is long-term exposure to respirable free crystalline silica which affects the upper respiratory tract and lungs.
+The main cause is long-term exposure to respirable free crystalline silica, affecting the upper respiratory tract and lungs.

-There has been much debate over the health effects of inhaling very fine dust, particularly in mines and quarries where high concentrations occur.
+Much debate has been over the health effects of inhaling very fine dust, particularly in mines and quarries where high concentrations occur.
 Some people claim that the high levels of silica contribute to lung cancer and other respiratory diseases.

 It is generally agreed that the more crystalline (ground) silica you breathe, the worse for your health.